<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 If you elevate its capacity to 90, the whole process output can go up to 90, and at that point, there are 2 bottlenecks: step 1 and step 3 (see the dashed red line below).
 In other words, by elevating that step's capacity by 29%, you boost the entire process' capacity by 29%.

-Step 1: Find & identify bottlenecks in production
+Step 1: Find & Identify Production Bottlenecks in Production

 A more scientific approach is to make a bar chart, as shown in the previous section.
 It is one of the most common lean methods and tools used to calculate how balanced (or imbalanced) a process is.